loki4j/loki-logback-appender/docs/docus/docs/labels.md

 *Labels* are used by Loki for indexing log records, and thus, improving the log search performance.
 Labels have a key-value format; both keys and values must be plain strings.
-Loki4j allows you to use any Logback format as a label value.
+Loki4j allows you to use any [Logback pattern](https://logback.qos.ch/manual/layouts.html#conversionWord) as a label value.

 Labels are defined as `key=value` pairs separated by commas in `format.label` section of `Loki4jAppender`'s config.
 If you have many labels, you can put them in multiple lines (a trailing comma is optional):